-This module takes students through the process of nature-inspired design, using a structured set of design tasks involving individual and group work.
-The module in large part follows the worksheet (W1.1).
+This module takes students through the process of nature-inspired design, a structured set of design tasks, involving individual and group work.
+The module in large part follows the worksheets.
 The module can be easily adapted to suit a range of time-allocations, and might be delivered in different arrangements - for example:

 - 1. Lessons 1-2: Introduction to Biomimicry - 2.
-Lessons 1-5: Introduction to Biomimicry + Biomimicry challenge
+Lessons 1-5: Introduction to Biomimicry + Biomimicry challenge - 3.
+Lessons 1-8: Introduction to Biomimicry + Biomimicry challenge + Presentation of design